22nd World Scout Jamboree: Module activities

-The Module Programme also provided a wonderful opportunity for all of the Scouts to spend time with old friends and at the same time meet many new people and develop many new friendships.
+The Module Programme also provided an opportunity for all of the Scouts to spend time with old friends and at the same time meet many new people and develop many new friendships.
 Through these new friendships, networks, shared experiences and feelings of solidarity the World Scout Movement continued to develop and prosper.

 The activities of the Module Programme provided all Scouts with an opportunity to experience nature, try new ideas that they could take home and to learn how to develop their own ideas from concept to reality.
 Through this process the Scouts were encouraged and facilitated to challenge their expectations and assumptions and to develop new ways of thinking.

 All the Module Activities had a clear objective.
 The Scout Method was fundamental in the preparation as well as the realization of the work; the Scout Law, “learning by doing” and personal progression were all important to the programme.
 The Activities also contributed to awareness of nature.
 Most of the Activities were patrol based – sometimes the Scouts would be in their own patrol and sometimes together with other patrols, or in an international patrol.
 This contributed to the Scout's individual growth and identity within the group as well as developing the group as a whole.
 The programme encouraged the Scouts to rethink, reflect and gain new understanding during the activities as well as afterwards.